andrewdmcleod/interface-nodemanager/README.md

       * `nodemanagers()`

-  * `{relation_name}.departing` One or more NodeManagers are about to depart, and the NameNode should remove them from the pool of slaves.
+  * `{relation_name}.departing` One or more NodeManagers are about to depart, and the ResourceManager should remove them from the pool of slaves.
     Information about the departing NodeManagers can be gotten from the method:
       * `nodemanagers()`